AatishAether/ASLtranslator/README.md

 ### 2. Install the necessary libraries

-- ` pip install -r requirements.txt `
+- ` pip3.7 install -r requirements.txt `

 ### 3. Import Videos of signs which will be considered as reference
 The architecture of the `videos/` folder must be: